100+ questions you must ask when developing a website

 - Will video or audio be a part of the new website?

 - Can you provide us with the proper files or is creation of this content part of the scope of work?

 - How many videos or audio files will be added and/or created?

 - Will any customizations need to be made such as optimizing for search, adding content overlays, customized wrappers, etc?

 - Do you require online chat features?

 - Do you have any other media or PDF documents that need to be incorporated, or will any need to be created?

 - Will these need to be optimized for search?

 - Will your visitors require any special needs (i.e., screen reader ready, larger fonts)?

-- Do you have any specific mobile requirements?
+- Do you have specific requirements for different viewports (mobile/tablet/desktop)?